AlexLandisBSU/RandomNumberGame2025Landis/README.md

 					- 4:43pm Forgot \n and the first guess jammed with the next line. (fixed).

 8/29/2025 4:49pm - Fiddled with formatting and words to get what should be the final game for now. :D I HATE C FORMATTING
+					- 4:52pm nevermind, forgot \n for the 50th time.

 Expected Output:
 Hi, What is your name?
 Andy